-The Ethernet Details are for information only and display the Ethernet settings currently in use, and the recent history of the Fluent connection.
-Will not appear if a WiFi-Only type WiFi card is installed.
+The Ethernet Details are for information only and display the network settings currently in use, and the recent history of the Fluent connection.

-Alarms Displays any active Ethernet-related alarms DHCP Status Displays if the connection to the LAN using DHCP was successful or not.
+Alarms Displays any active Network-related alarms DHCP Status Displays if the connection to the LAN using DHCP was successful or not.

 Controller IP Address Displays the IP address that the controller is currently using.
 Network Netmask Displays the netmask address that the controller is currently using.
 Network Gateway Displays the gateway address that the controller is currently using.
 DNS Server Displays the DNS server address that the controller is currently using.
+Webserver Displays the level of encryption that the controller is currently using.
 MAC Address Displays the MAC address of the Ethernet card.
 Last Fluent Config Displays the date and time of the last attempt to send configuration data to the Fluent server.
 Last Fluent Data Displays the date and time of the last attempt to send a data to the Fluent server.
-Live Connect Status Displays the status of the Live Connect tunnel.